-Use applied genetics to solve societal challenges
+Use applied genetics to solve big social problems.

 Genetics play a crucial role in addressing major societal challenges such as medical mysteries and feeding the world’s growing populations.
 The Master of Applied Genetics by Research (Aquaculture) will prepare you, as a future leader in aquaculture breeding, genetics, and reproduction, to tackle these complex issues.

 This is the only program in Australia in applied genetics and aquaculture breeding that emphasises industry relevant training.
 In this program you’ll undertake a coursework component and a research thesis in applied genetics (in quantitative genetics, pedigree management, reproduction biotechnology, mono-sex production, omics and bioinformatics).